Military-Affiliated Student Leadership Fellowship

 - If yes and if no, have you already discussed this role with the organization?

-- An essay that addresses all of the following:
+- A brief essay that addresses all of the following:

 - How has your military affiliation set you up to be a successful leader?